Skip to content

 Working for the Wild Turkey

-Since the organization’s inception, the NWTF has contributed over $9 million to crucial wild turkey research projects.
-The combined commitment of our state chapters’ Super Fund contributions and the NWTF’s national investment in wild turkey research in 2022-2023 is $1.2 million.
+The combined commitment of our state chapters’ Super Fund contributions and the NWTF’s national investment in wild turkey research between 2022-2024 is more than $1.8 million.

 This shows that when there is a challenge, the NWTF and its volunteers rally to solve it.